Big Rapids, Mich. - A veteran coach with more than 15

 During her tenture at UM-Dearborn, the Michigan native received the WHAC Champion of Character Coach Award in 2012 and registered her 300th career victory in April of 2011.
 Her team qualified for the conference tournament in the program's first year of competition and posted a third-place 17-11 conference finish in her second campaign.

 "I'm very excited to become part of the Ferris State and Big Rapids community," said Rotta.
 "Everyone treated me so well during the interview process and I'm looking forward to being part of an outstanding organization.
-A great deal of credit goes to Dawn Thompson, who has been tremendous to talk with and a person who's been extremely committed to the program and growth of the student-athletes.

 "During the process, I found a team really looking for a coach who can bring consistency and one that wants to win a championship so I couldn't be more happy being the choice to help make that happen," she added.